Get started

-This guide shows you how you can start using the Health Connect API on your app.
+This guide shows you how you can begin using Health Connect on your app.

 Health Connect no longer appears on the Home screen by default.
 To open Health Connect, go to Settings > Apps > Health Connect or add Health Connect to your Quick Settings menu.

-Step 2: Add the Health Connect SDK to your application
+Step 2: Add the Health Connect SDK to your app

-Add a dependency on the Health Connect SDK in your module-level build.gradle file:
+Add the Health Connect SDK dependency in your module-level build.gradle file:

 dependencies {